 - Healthy hardy cat breed

-- Like to know what owners are doing
+- They like to know what owners are doing

 - Massively affectionate